shettysach/blog/markdown/03_render/index.md

   </msup>
 </math>
 ```
-_MathML representation of the above equation_
+<figcaption>MathML representation of the above equation</figcaption>

 To convert from LaTeX to MathML, `pulldown-cmark` events are used to identify math and code sections.
 When `pulldown-cmark` parses the markdown file, it detects the tags for both inline and block math expressions, as well as code blocks with `math` as language identifiers.
 Then, the LaTeX inside these sections, is converted to MathML using the [`pulldown_latex`](https://crates.io/crates/pulldown-latex) crate.
 The resultant MathML is added to the output events vector and the math is rendered.